jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The very first bomb dropped by the Allies on Berlin during World War II Killed the only elephant in the Berlin Zoo.
+⚡<!-- FUNFACT --> Fun fact: The human brain uses the same amount of energy as a 10-watt light bulb

 </div>